thunderheadone/one-sdk-ios/README.md

 NSDictionary *myProperties = @{@"Key1":@"Value1", @"Key2":@"Value2"};
 ```

-#### Send properties to a base touchpoint
+#### Send Properties to a base touchpoint

-To send properties to a base touchpoint, call the following public method and pass in your dictionary of key/value pair strings:
+To send Properties to a base touchpoint, call the following public method and pass in your dictionary of key/value pair strings:

 Swift:
 ```swift